Altinn/altinn-studio-docs/content/app/app-dev-course/modul4/_index.en.md

 In this task, you will get to try out all three ways to set up a code list.

-The muncipality of Sogndal wishes to collect information on the newcomers working situation.
+The municipality of Sogndal wishes to collect information on the newcomers working situation.
 Some of the data they wish to collect is which **sector** and **industry** the newcomer works in, and how many **years** the newcomer has been active in the workforce.

 ### In Altinn Studio